Ingenol (On the skin)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe blisters, pus, oozing, scabs, or sores
+- Severe blisters, pus, oozing, scabs, or sores on the skin

-- Severe itching, flaking, swelling, pain, or redness
+- Severe itching, flaking, swelling, pain, or redness of the skin

 If you notice these less serious side effects, talk with your doctor: